datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 objectives:
 - View, search within, copy, move, and rename files.
 Create new directories.
 - Use wildcards (`*`) to perform operations on multiple files.
-- Make a file read only
+- Make a file read only.
 - Use the `history` command to view and repeat recently used commands.
 keypoints:
 - "You can view file contents using `less`, `cat`, `head` or `tail`."